Ada-Developers-Academy/capstone-status/README.md

 ```

 ## Configuration
+### Sheet
-This application utilizes a single Google Drive Sheet which stores to student form responses.
-When the form or the shet which stores the results change, the `SHEET_ID` in the `.env` file will need to change.
+This application utilizes a single Google Sheet document which stores the student form responses.
+If the form/sheet changes, the `SHEET_ID` in the `.env` file will need to change.

-Note: The Google Drive Sheet needs to be published to be publicly accessible by the API which serves up JSON.
-(File -> Publish To The Web)
+The Google Drive Sheet needs to be published to be publicly accessible by the API which serves up JSON.
+From the Sheet itself in Google Drive, Choose: File -> Publish To The Web

+### Classes
+For the two-class model, we have two `.env` variables, one for each class.
+Update the `CLASS_ONE` and `CLASS_TWO` variable names to correspond to each class name.
+This name should also correspond to the class name in the form to appropriate filter student responses.

+## Deployment
+This application uses a single `rake` task to read the Sheet and update the database entries if there are recent changes (based on a timestamp).
+To run this task locally, use `rake sheets:update`.

+When deploying this application, it is best to set up a job to run this rake task at a regular interval (~1x/hour).